Tejas150/Attendance-System-Face-recognition/README.md

-# Attendance-project-using-Machine-learning-
+# Attendance-system-face-recognintion-
-i made this project in python with the help of the machine learning
+This project is made in python with the help of machine learning